Sunday, July 28, 2024

 Nevertheless, this narrative is still promoted by prominent public intellectuals, such as the New Atheists, Richard Dawkins, Christopher Hitchens, and Sam Harris.

 b.
-Science makes possible certain knowledge and is the ultimate authority on what is true.
+Science makes possible certainty in all areas of knowledge.
+It is the ultimate authority on what is true.

 This narrative of increasing certainty through a universal scientific method achieved power and legitimacy due to the successes of Newtonian mechanics.
 It gave an accurate quantitative description of the motion of the planets and cannonballs.
-It was even able to predict the existence of a new planet, Neptune, in 1846.
+It even predicted the existence of a new planet, Neptune, in 1846.

 This narrative led to pressure for the biological, social, and human sciences to be more like the physical sciences and use statistical and quantitative methods.
 It has led to a marginalisation of the humanities in universities.
 It promoted liberal theology and doubts about traditional Christian doctrines and the modern relevance of the Bible.